 Reserved parking for guests with disabilities will be available at the Memorial Chapel parking lot.
 All other parking lots will be open for guests.
 Because Commencement is held outdoors, automobile traffic through the campus will be restricted beginning at 9:45 a.m.
 After this time, campus traffic will be directed to the east entrance (near the King Center).

 Seating for Guests

 Nearly 2000 seats will be placed on the lawn, but guests are welcome to bring folding chairs or blankets for seating on the perimeter.

-Graduates are asked to wear caps, gowns, hoods, cords and medallions.
+Graduates are asked to wear caps, gowns, hood, cords and medallions (masters students receive hoods at commencement).
 Grads should also dress appropriately under regalia, paying special attention to shoes.
 Mortarboards are to be worn squared, not tilted, with the tassel on the right side (tassels will be moved to the left during the ceremony).
-Men traditionally remove caps for ceremony.
+Men traditionally remove caps for the ceremony.
 Women traditionally do not.

 In Case of Rain

 Commencement ceremonies will be moved into the King Center Gymnasium in case of inclement weather.
 Seniors will gather in the weight room by 9 am to dress and line up.
 The Registrar’s table will be in the hallway near the pool.